vi-lcandido/oidevs/curso-formacao/react_1/exercicio2/login-page/README.md

 <p align="center">Final Exercise of Fifth Period from OiDevs Program</p>

 ---

+## :computer: About The Project

+- The project is a login page. - https://github.com/vi-lcandido/oidevs/tree/master/curso-formacao/react_1/exercicio2/login-page
+- The goal of this project was to create a login page for educational purposes.

+---

 ## :white_check_mark: Features
-- [x] Clone a login page
+- [x] Create a login page
 - [x] Create react components
-- [x] When logged in redirect to home page
+- [x] When logged in redirect to home page using hooks

 ---